borkdude/blog/posts/porting-cljs-project-to-squint.md

 It seems squint hits the sweet spot for a project like [clojure-mode](https://github.com/nextjournal/clojure-mode) where most of the code is JavaScript interop.
-In this blog I demonstrated to target both CLJS and squint with an existing library.
+In this blog I demonstrated how to target both CLJS and squint with an existing library.
 CLJS or squint?
-Why not both.
+Why not both!